gc-proto/experimental/header-mockups/signature.md

   <li>Alt text: Government of Canada</li>
 </ul>
 <p>The signature is a Scalable Vector Graphics (SVG) file, configured to scale automatically according to screen size.</p>
-<p>The signature is an image file that must be formatted according to Federal Identity Program design specifications.</p>
+<p>The signature is an image file that must be formatted according to <a href="https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/design-standard/colour-design-standard-fip.html">Federal Identity Program design specifications</a>.</p>
 <h3>Visual examples</h3>
 <div class="pattern-demo mrgn-tp-lg">
   <figure>